rubygarage/circledge/intro_to_circleci.md

 - **```store_artifacts```**

-  Step to store artifacts (for example logs, binaries, etc) to be available in the web app or through the API.
+  Step to store artifacts (for example logs, binaries, failed feature tests screenshots etc) to be available in the web app or through the API.
 Subkeys:

     - ```path``` - directory in the primary container to save as job artifacts
     - ```destination``` - prefix added to the artifact paths in the artifacts API (default: the directory of the file specified in ```path```)